kshetline/tubular_util/README.md

 function getTextWidth(items: string | string[], font: string | HTMLElement, fallbackFont?: string): number;
 ```

-Determine the pixel width of a single string, or of the widest of string in an array of strings, as rendered in the specified `font`.
+Determine the pixel width of a single string, or of the widest string in an array of strings, as rendered in the specified `font`.
 If `font` is not recognized, the width can be determined according to the optional `fallbackFont`.

 ```typescript
 function htmlEscape(s: string, escapeQuotes = false): string;